BassJamm/BassJamm.github.io/content/posts/December2024/Diagnosing Autopilot issues/index.md

 #### Reset the Device to Factory

-> *Make sure to delete from MDM (not EntraID or Autopilot)*
+1. Make sure to delete from MDM (not EntraID or Autopilot).

-Reset the device from the error page from Pre-provisioning, let this complete.
+2. Reset the device from the error page from Pre-provisioning, let this complete.

-> *There is a command for PowerShell for a Windows 11 device, `systemreset --factoryreset`*
+There is a command for PowerShell for a Windows 11 device, `systemreset --factoryreset`.

-Try Pre-Provision again.
+3. Try to Pre-Provision again.

 #### Clear the TPM Chip